 In the 1880’s a teenage Pashto woman named Malalai used her poetically powerful words to rally the Pashtun army against the invading British army at the battled of Maiwand.
 After encouraging the soldiers with her words, she ran to grab the Afghan flag as its former bearer fell, putting herself in the line of fire to save her country.
 It is only fitting that the parents of Malala Yousafzai chose to name their newborn daughter after such a powerful young woman.
 Malala herself has become a young national hero, known also for her powerful voice and her courage to stand up for freedom and human rights.

 Her father Ziauddin Yousafzai is a beloved community leader, school director, and activist in Pakistan’s picturesque Swat valley.
-Born in 1998, Malala grew up in a family that valued education, intellect and community service.
+Born July 12, 1997, Malala grew up in a family that valued education, intellect and community service.
 Through the years she has not only applied herself to increasing her education, but to also advocating for the education of others.

 In 2007, Taliban militants began asserting control over the snow-capped mountain valley, imposing strict religious rules, limits on women’s rights and harsh public beatings and killings for anyone who stepped out of line.
 In January 2009, the Taliban militants declared a ban on all education for females.
 Malala’s father ran one of the many schools in the region that instructed young girls.
 While many schools closed down due to the threats and public killings, Ziauddin resolved himself to continue.
 He wanted to set an example for his people by standing up for the rights of girls to be educated, even while his friends and extended family began to flee.
 His daughter Malala chose not to give into her fears, but to overcome them by setting an example.
 With the sounds of gunfire and helicopters overhead, Malala and the other brave girls would travel alone to school, dressed in plain clothes so they wouldn’t be identified and punished as female students.